billsboard/DMOJ_C/README.md

 This repository houses solutions for DMOJ problems.
 Problems will be organized by their problem code.
 For example, the problem with code `ccc00j1` refers to the problem at www.dmoj.ca/problem/ccc01j1.

+Additionally, this will also house problems from different other places, such as USACO, CSES problemset, Google, etc.

 Code in this repository will be written in C or C++.

 Note that some problems here may not actually be functional